kekse1/count2/README.md

 ```

 ## Documentation
-Someone gave me this tipp: to separate the 'user manual' and the technical internals/details.
+Someone gave me this tipp: to separate the 'user manual' from the 'developer pages' or 'internal/technical details'.

 That'd make it much easier for my audience.
-Additionally I just figured out it 'd also be easier
+Additionally I just figured out it 'd also be easier to separate nearly
-to separate nearly all into even more (markdown) documents, so I just began(!) here.
+all into even more (markdown) documents, so I just began(!) here.

 ### Important infos for all users
 * [**Installation**](docs/installation.md)